 The research group hosts a monthly informal lunch meeting to discuss research, relevant publications, and research proposals.
 It connects ASH-members with an interest in this field to researchers from other faculties working on similar issues.
 The cooperation with other departments is crucial in developing multidisciplinary research alliances which will be able to respond to funding opportunities (i.e. Nationale Wetenschapsagenda, NERA, NWO, ERC).
 The group also contributes to connecting and developing education on the environment and sustainability at the Faculty of Humanities.

-The research group hosts a BA-level course on ‘The climate emergency: the history of a crisis’ as an elective open to students from all faculties.
+Members of the research group host a BA-level course on ‘The climate emergency: the history of a crisis’ as an elective open to students from all faculties as well as several other BA and MA courses.
 Active participation of MA-students in the activities of the group is encouraged.
 It also cooperates with the UvA Green Office and participates in multidisciplinary meetings of the Institute for Advanced Study.

 Jesse van Amelsvoort